ConsolidatedConnectionin UK

 Available Surplus Capacity

-The UK can add 93 GW of clean energy capacity through surplus interconnection, including 55 GW of solar, 17 GW of wind, and 21 GW of energy storage at existing sites without new transmission.
+The UK can add 93 GW of clean energy capacity through consolidated connection, including 55 GW of solar, 17 GW of wind, and 21 GW of energy storage at existing sites without new transmission.

 Clean Power 2030 Goals